ibm-cloud-docs/vpc/nlb-limitations.md

    * The only supported back-end targets are Virtual Network Function (VNF) instances.
 When APIs are used, the listener `port_min` and `port_max` is to be set to `1` and `65535` respectively; `port` is to be left empty.
    * Only one listener is supported.
    * The NLB and the VNF back-end targets must be in the same subnet.
-* The default load balancer quota is 50 per region.
-To increase the number, you must [create a support case](/docs/account?topic=account-open-case).
+* For quotas and service limits, see [Quotas and service limits for Network load balancers](/docs/vpc?topic=vpc-quotas#nlb-quotas).
+To increase the quota for your Private Path network load balancer, you must [create a support case](/docs/account?topic=account-open-case).
 * When you create a listener for a network load balancer, you can specify a `protocol` of `tcp` or `udp`.
 However, each listener in the network load balancer must have a unique `port`.
 * [Private NLB]{: tag-blue} The NLB service might add rules to custom routing tables to ensure service availability for some failure conditions.
 As a result, if the client is outside the zone and/or VPC of the NLB, you must add an ingress custom routing table to the VPC where the NLB resides with the proper traffic source selected.
 * [Private NLB]{: tag-blue} Depending on the location of the clients, you must ensure that ingress routing tables exist.